dmitrisi4/mowascript/README.en.md

 ## 🔓 License

-MIT License.
+Apache-2.0.
 This project is free to use, modify, and contribute to.

 —
 Made with love for all Slavic people 🌍